-- 16. HHS and FDA are responsible for enforcing the provisions of the Food, Drug, and Cosmetics Act, 21 U.S.C. § 301, et. seq. ("FDCA"). - drugs.
+17. HHS and FDA are responsible for enforcing the provisions of the Food, Drug, and Cosmetics Act, 21 U.S.C. § 301, et. seq. ("FDCA").

+- 18. The FDCA governs, among other things, the approval of applications for new drugs.
 The FDCA also provides for the withdrawal of the approval for drugs that are subsequently found to be unsafe.
 In particular, the FDCA provides that the FDA shall withdraw approval of a drug application where it "finds (1) that clinical or other experience, tests, or other scientific data show that such drug is unsafe for use under the conditions of use upon the basis of which the application was approved; [or] (2) that new evidence of clinical experience . . . shows that such drug is not shown to be safe for use under the conditions of use upon the basis of which the application was approved."
-21 U.S.C. § 355(e).

-- 18. The FDCA also governs the labeling of drugs.
+21 U.S.C. § 355(e). - 19.
+The FDCA also governs the labeling of drugs.
 Among other things, the FDCA provides that a drug is misbranded "[u]nless its labeling bears (1) adequate directions for use; and (2) such adequate warnings against use in those pathological conditions or by children where its use may be dangerous to health, or against unsafe dosage or methods or duration of administration or application, in such manner and form, as are necessary for the protection of users."
-21 U.S.C. § 352(f); see also 21 CFR § 201.57(c)(6)(i). - 19.
+21 U.S.C. § 352(f); see also 21 CFR § 201.57(c)(6)(i). - 20.
 Regulations enacted pursuant to the FDCA provide that a "boxed warning" is appropriate to warn of "[c]ertain contraindications or serious warnings, particularly those that may lead to death or serious injury."
-21 CFR § 201.57(c)(1). - 20.
+21 CFR § 201.57(c)(1). - 21.
 A label must also indicate if specific tests are necessary to monitor the safety of patients on a drug, or if a drug should be limited to certain situations or populations.
 21 CFR § 201.57(c)(2); 21 CFR § 201.57(c)(6)(iii).